eeshvardasikcm/insight-for-good-platform-adk/council.md

     * Comparison with the current "All Rights Reserved" status.
     * Potential benefits and drawbacks.
 2.  **Expert Consultation (if necessary):** The Council may seek advice from legal experts specializing in open-source licensing.
 3.  **Call for Input:** All council members and interested stakeholders (even non-members, via a public comment period if deemed appropriate) will have an opportunity to submit information, perspectives, questions, and concerns regarding the proposed change.
+Everyone is welcome to make a pull request or create an issue in this repository concerning this proposal.

 ### 3.3.
 Deliberation & Discussion Phase
 1.  **Dedicated Sessions:** The Council will hold one or more dedicated sessions to discuss the proposed license change.